-

 Basically, you’ll pay or plead not guilty in the same way an adult driver would; however, you’re at a greater risk for license suspension due to driving record points.

-You see, adult drivers who reach six points on their driving records have options like taking written and on-road exams; you don’t.
-If you reach six points, you face a mandatory 90-day license suspension.
+You see, adult drivers who reach 6 points on their driving records have options like taking written and on-road exams; you don't.
+If you reach 6 points, you face a mandatory license suspension of 90 days.

-So, as long as your ticket doesn’t push you to or over the six-point mark, you’ll just pay or plead guilty; if it does, your license will be suspended for 90 days.
+So, as long as your ticket doesn't push you to or over the mark of 6 points, you'll just pay or plead guilty; if it does, your license will be suspended for 90 days.
 Learn more on our Traffic Ticket Fines and Penalties page.

-NOTE: If you were cited for driving 26 miles over the posted speed limit, your license will be suspended for 90 days.
+NOTE: If you were cited for driving 26 MPH over the posted speed limit, your license will be suspended for 90 days.

 Check out Pennsylvania’s How to Steer Them to Safe Driving for more details.